UA-ResearchComputing-HPC/hpc-documentation/docs/policies/hpc_for_instruction/index.md

 ## Cluster Restrictions

-For tax reasons, groups using The University of Arizona's HPC systems for instructional purposes are restricted to Ocelote and may not use Puma or El Gato.
+For tax reasons, groups using The University of Arizona's HPC systems for instructional purposes are restricted to Ocelote and may not use Puma.

 ## Compute Resources and Allocations